Cooling elements from THERMOCON for an uninterrupted cold chain

-THERMOCON offers a large selection of different cooling elements for different temperature ranges and running times and provides support in the selection process.
-Starting with the inexpensive gel pack to the PCM pack, which is filled with different phase change materials.
+THERMOCON offers a large selection of different cooling elements for different temperature ranges, as well as running times and provides support in the selection process.
+Starting with the inexpensive gel pack to the PCM cooling element, which is filled with different phase change materials.

 The right cooling elements for every temperature range

-There are three common temperature ranges in the pharmaceutical, biotech and medical sectors in which temperature-sensitive products such as sera or active ingredients must be transported and stored:
+In the pharmaceutical, biotech and medical sectors there are three common temperature ranges in which temperature-sensitive products such as sera or active ingredients must be transported and stored:

 +15 to +25°C (Ambient)

 +2 to +8°C (Cold)

 To cover these areas, THERMOCON offers a wide range of different cooling elements.
 For the temperature ranges Cold and Ambient, gel packs in various designs, foam bricks with a stable foam core, segmented cooling pad mats for high flexibility, HDPE packs with a robust hard plastic shell and water-based filling and phase change materials are used.

 The frozen PCM pack as a safe alternative to dry ice

 The use of dry ice in the shipping of temperature-sensitive products is increasingly being viewed critically.
 According to IATA-DGR (International Air Transport Association – Dangerous Goods), dry ice as a coolant is classified as a dangerous good in air transport (UN 1845).
 In air transport, as well as in the regulations for the road transport of dangerous goods (ADR), dry ice must be labelled.